Ock Joo-hyun: Personal life

 Ock graduated from Kyung Hee University with Sung Yu-ri and Gong Yoo in February 2005.

 Allegedly Ock had revealed herself to be in a long-term relationship with Jeff Chang, son of Korean media mogul.
 The relationship was said to have started in 2006, however when she mentions him at the awards show where she thanked him, she refers to him as "a friend of mine".
 It's inferred that they have since broken up and she is not in a relationship with anyone currently.
 In the director's cut of the Fin.K.L.
 Camping Club variety show she stated that she didn't want to get married when her fellow members asked about her thoughts.

+Ock's agencies TOI Entertainment and the earlier one-person firm Title Role (타이틀롤) were reported in September 2025 to have no popular-culture planning-business registration.
+Coverage framed that as a suspected illegal operation under the Popular Culture and Arts Industry Development Act (up to two years' imprisonment or a ₩20 million fine).
+TOI called the missed deadline a clear fault, denied any intent to dodge the law, and said online training had been completed about three years earlier but a later administrative step had been dropped.
+Ock later apologised in her own name, said registration was filed on 10 September 2025, and in December said an employee's error had skipped a follow-up step after 2022 training and that registration was finished on 23 September 2025.
+Namyangju Northern Police sent her to prosecutors without detention on 1 December 2025, saying the prior unregistered period still supported the allegation even after she registered.